Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Suffice it to say that 63% of the garments in the spring/summer 2022 collection were made with recycled materials : regenerated nylon, viscose from certified forests and traced wool.

-An iconic piece of the brand, the model is made of Econyl , recycled nylon thread.
+An iconic piece of the brand, the model is made of Econyl , a recycled nylon yarn.

 Eco-friendly fashion: what will the fashion of tomorrow be like?

-In light of what has emerged from various reports and initiatives undertaken by elite fashion houses, eco-sustainability is confirmed as one of the priorities of the fashion ecosystem.
+In light of what has emerged from various reports and initiatives undertaken by elite fashion houses, eco-sustainability remains a top priority for the fashion ecosystem.

-If eco fur was the trendy material for fall/winter 22 outerwear , we can only wait to see what the next spring summer 2023 collection has in store for us!
+If eco fur was the trending material for autumn/winter 22 outerwear , we can only wait to see what the next spring/summer 2023 collection has in store for us!